christensenjairus/byu-sandianl-tls-rtt-packages/README.md

 3. Save the file
 4. Restart Nginx with `sudo systemctl restart apach2`
 5. View the logs with `sudo tail -f /var/log/apache2/access.log` or wherever your log file is located.
+6. You may need to run `sudo dpkg -i *.deb` in the `OpenSSL` folder again if you're not recieving any output for the RTT.
+The `sudo apt --fix-broken install` command from earlier might have replaced our version of `libssl` or `openssl` and you don't want that.

 # Overview of Our Changes
 ### OpenSSL